nomppy/nomppy.github.io/content/posts/impostor.md

-looking back, though, there's not much i wrote back then that i would still stand by proudly. in truth, there's not much of any part of what i did back then that i would wholly agree with. my fashion sense was undeniably dodgy, and my music taste only marginally better. and i had an annoying tendency to overanalyze interpersonal situations. this, again, all felt completely foreign to me.
+looking back, though, there's not much i wrote back then that i would still stand by proudly. in truth, there's not much of any part of what i did back then that i would wholly agree with. my fashion sense was undeniably dodgy, and my music taste only marginally better.

 it was then that a wobbling car broke me out of my thoughts. it, like me, was facing a bout of decision paralysis.